Arctic Catfish scandal: Continuation of events

 and that the Bureau no longer held authority to investigate the matter.

-On August 25, a journalist from Da Wen News called the Shenzhen Municipal Transportation Bureau’s general duty room; the office worker who answered the call said they could not answer.
+On August 25, a journalist from Da Wen News called the Shenzhen Municipal Transportation Bureau's general duty room; the office worker who answered the call said they could not answer.
 The reporter then called the Shenzhen disciplinary inspection and supervision hotline published by the Bureau but the staff responded "please wait for a followup report."

 On September 10, 2023, the People's Daily Douyin (TikTok) account shared a response from the Bureau on the Arctic Catfish wealth flaunting incident.
 Some Netizens asked the Bureau to share information.
 In its reply letter, the Shenzhen Municipal Transportation Bureau stated that the public information requested by Netizens does not belong to the information produced or obtained by the bureau in the process of performing administrative management functions, nor does it belong to government information, so it will not be disclosed.
 Some media quoted legal experts as saying that Netizens who applied for information disclosure from the Bureau "used the wrong method" because "investigation information on whether civil servants violated discipline" does not constitute government information.
 After being questioned by netizens, many official accounts of the Bureau closed comments sections.

 On September 12, 2023, reporters from Haibao News verified the situation with the Shenzhen Municipal Transportation Bureau regarding the reply letter.
 Staff said they would notify relevant departments who would then conduct an investigation.

-September 14, The Bureau responded to media, promising to reply with specific results within 15 business days (October 10 of the same year).
+On September 14, the Bureau responded to media, promising to reply with specific results within 15 business days (October 10 of the same year).
 The afternoon of October 10, journals called the Bureau office numerous times; the staff made no comment.